joypciu/tts-model-project/setup.md

 Both scripts are designed to work with pre-trained models or fallback to basic generation.

+**Note:** The training components (distillation, SimpleTTS model training, and vocoder training) are currently work-in-progress and not included in this GitHub repository.
+They are available locally in the `training/` folder but excluded from version control until production-ready.

 ## Quick Start - Running TTS

 ### Prerequisites